Coastal walks in Wales

 From the sandy beaches of the Gower Peninsula to the mountains of Brecon Beacons National Park, there's so much to explore on a holiday in South Wales.

 From the mountains of Snowdonia National Park to the remote Llŷn Peninsula, North Wales is an inspiring holiday destination.

 Many of the landscapes we care for are full of opportunities to test yourself against the terrain and enjoy beautiful views.

-Visit some of the UK's most iconic natural landmarks on a coastal walk.
-With a variety of walking trails offering clifftop views, golden sands and local wildlife, there's a coastal walk for everyone.
+Explore some of the UK's most famous natural landmarks on a coastal walk.
+With a variety of walking trails offering clifftop views, golden sands and local wildlife, there's a walk for everyone.